Hildesheim Cathedral

 Is it wheelchair accessible?

-The cathedral aims to be accessible, but check the official website for detailed accessibility information.
+The cathedral is designed to accommodate visitors with mobility issues.
+Check the official website for specific accessibility information.

 Can I buy tickets online?